 A clinical study demonstrated that 88% of the treated patients grew out a normal looking nail after one treatment.
 After one treatment, the nail plate should grow out normally in 6-12 months if there is a healthy nail bed.
 This result is better than the success rate for prescription pills or creams, which require prolonged use and expose you to risks of dangerous side effects.

 Is this treatment safe?

 Yes!
-In clinical studies there have been NO adverse reactions, injuries, disabilities or known side affects associated with laser treatment.
+In clinical studies, there have been NO adverse reactions, injuries, disabilities or known side effects associated with laser treatment.
 Unlike oral medications on the market today for fungal toenails, there are NO risks to the liver or kidneys.
 There are no age or health restrictions or limitations.